Tom Dyckhoff is an enthusiast, historian, writer and broadcaster about architecture, cities, design and places.

 Tom graduated from Oxford University (MA Geography), and University College London (MSc Architectural History).
 He began his career at Perspectives, the Prince of Wales’s architectural magazine, before becoming exhibitions curator at the Royal Institute of British Architects, and then deputy editor of Space, the Guardian newspaper’s design and homes section.

 He has also written widely for international publications including GQ, Wallpaper, New Statesman, Domus, Icon and Blueprint, has taught as a visiting tutor at various universities, and regularly lectures and hosts or chairs events, including The Stirling Prize in 2009 and 2010.

-Tom is an Honorary Fellow of the Royal Institute of British Architects, a trustee on the board of the Architecture Foundation, and sat on the national shortlisting jury for the Stirling Prize for architecture from 2008 to 2011.
+Tom is an honorary research associate at the Bartlett Faculty of the Built Environment, University College London, Honorary Fellow of the Royal Institute of British Architects, a trustee on the board of the Architecture Foundation, and sat on the national shortlisting jury for the Stirling Prize for architecture from 2008 to 2011.
 In 2013 he was a judge for the Stirling Prize finalists.

 He lives in London, with his family.